fmaclen/hollama/README.md

 ## Developing

+Create a copy `.env.example`, update the values and save it as `.env`.

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash